 529 savings plans are tax-advantaged education savings vehicles and one of the most popular ways to save for college today.
 They can also be used to save for K-12 tuition.

 Taxes can have a big impact on your total investment returns.
 And with tax season here, it’s a great opportunity to revisit your investment portfolio and how tax-deferred and tax-free investments fit into your overall strategy.
-When making investment decisions, be sure to look for ways to help maximize tax benefits in addition to other

 Taxes can take a big bite out of your total investment returns, so it’s helpful to look for tax-advantaged strategies when building a portfolio.